 Why these instructions work

-Most types of bread aren’t associated with a specific shape, but challah, a Jewish egg bread similar to brioche, definitely is one of those.
-Braided, either straight or round, that’s the shape of challah.
-It’s instantly recognizable.
+Whether it's straight, round, squared off, or in a wreath, bread comes in a variety of shapes.
+Most types of bread aren't associated with a specific shape, but challah, a Jewish egg bread similar to brioche, definitely is one of those.
+It's instantly recognizable.

 Round challah is traditionally served for Rosh Hashanah (the Jewish New Year).
 Straight challahs are served at many Jewish celebrations, from the weekly Shabbat (Sabbath) meal to weddings and Bar/Bat Mitzvahs.
 And of course, it's great for making french toast!